The Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale

 Mondello, Cefalù, San Vito lo Capo, Riserva dello Zingaro and Scopello

 A postcard-perfect Mediterranean island known for its many miles of beautiful beaches, Sicily’s northern coast is especially blessed in its spectacular stretches of sand – each within easy reach of Palermo city centre.
-Just west of the city is turquoise-watered Modello Beach, a charming seaside resort beloved by locals.
+Just west of the city is turquoise-watered Mondello Beach, a charming seaside location beloved by locals.
 Continuing along the coast, you’ll find the dramatic cliffsides, stone streets and storied sites of seaside hamlet Scopello; then the pristine waters and white sands of San Vito Lo Capo at the foot of Monte Monaco; and, just out of San Vito, Sicily’s first natural reserve: Riserva dello Zingaro – a spectacularly diverse ecological site offering hiking trails and wildlife spotting above miles of unblemished beach.
 And to the east of Palermo is the coastal city of Cefalù, celebrated for its long, lovely stretch of white-sanded beach.
 Can’t choose?
 Charter a boat from Palermo and zip along the coastline to each idyllic seaside spot.

 Via Libertà and Via Ruggero Settimo